 4 fat cloves of garlic, peeled and finely minced

 1 large thumb sized piece of ginger, peeled and finely grated

 1 heaped tbsp ground turmeric

 Soak the mung beans in plenty of cold water overnight.
 Drain and set aside.

 In a large pot add the oil with the chillies (save a little for the garnish), garlic, onion, ginger, mustard seeds, and turmeric.
 Fry until the onions are soft.

 Add the mung beans, cherry tomatoes, a generous pinch of salt plus two tins of water (800ml).

 Leave to simmer for 20-30 minutes or until the mung beans are soft and tender.
 Add extra water if your mung beans becomes too thick.

-Serve with a dollop of plain yoghurt, a little coriander and chopped chilli on top.
+Serve with a dollop of coconut yoghurt, a little coriander and chopped chilli on top.